Consuming Ensure past its expiration date is generally not recommended due to potential nutrient degradation and safety risks.

 The Bottom Line – Can You Still Drink Ensure After The Expiration Date?

-Your health should always come first rather than risking foodborne illness or suboptimal nutrition from degraded supplements.
+Your health should always come first rather than risking digestive illness or relying on degraded nutrition from an expired supplement.